 - 1. Instructional staff members are responsible for stating clearly the instructional objectives of each course they teach at the beginning of each term.
 Instructional staff members will direct their instruction toward the fulfillment of these objectives and will insure that examinations will be consistent with these objectives.
 Instructional staff members are responsible for orienting the content of the courses they are assigned to teach to the course descriptions approved by the Faculty Senate or Graduate Faculty as published in the University of South Carolina Bulletin. - 2.
 Instructional staff members are responsible for informing their students in writing of the methods to be employed in determining the final course grade and of any special requirements of attendance differing from the attendance policy of the University.
 At the request of the student, an instructor will make available information and/or an evaluation of the student's progress prior to the free drop date. - 3.
 Graded examinations and papers will be provided to the student for inspection and discussion.
 Final examinations will be retained for one semester to provide the opportunity for review with the instructor, if the student so desires.
 Examinations will be graded promptly to make the examination a part of the student's learning experience. - 4.
 All instructional staff members are to meet their classes regularly and at scheduled times.
 In case of illness or any other emergency, the instructor must notify the dean or department chair so that appropriate action may be taken. - 5.
 All instructional staff are to schedule and post a reasonable number of office hours at mutually convenient times and be available to students by appointment. - 6.
-Instructional staff members who are responsible for academic advising are to be available to students at specified hours during registration and throughout the academic year. - 7.
 Instructional staff members shall refrain from engaging in romantic or sexual relations with students over whom they have academic or supervisory control.